 Selecting Your Bike

 Whether you're renting for the day or buying a bike, the first thing to consider when picking out your bike is what type of riding you'll be doing.
 Are you using the bike as a commuter on strictly pavement?
 Are you doing some mixed-terrain riding for fun?
-What about hitting some aggressive single-track trails?
+What about if you're a beginning mountain biker and want to learn how to ride aggressive single-track trails?
 Determining the type of terrain is the first step in selecting the right bike.

 If you're just taking short, fun rides, cruisers are extremely easy and relaxing to ride.
 However, if you're riding for fitness or commuting, a city bike is your best bet.
 It's the most efficient bike for transferring your energy to bike movement on pavement.